4 registered (lapchinj, YYZGIRL, 2 invisible),

 Upon arriving back at the dorms, we pass Harvey's professor parents sitting in their Mercedes, about to leave, telling Harvey one last thing through the passenger window.
 He is a highly educated drifter, too cool for school, large and lanky.

 “Man, let me tell you how the system works,” M__ says to me from where he sits on his top bunk.
 He was once in the program but got caught using so he was kicked out.
 He spent his thirty days downtown homeless in winter under the guise of the Occupy Wallstreet protests, then came back.
 “Everyone on the streets – including cops – knows that a criminal gets away with a lot of crimes before he actually gets caught.
 And when he is caught, he's only charged with the one crime he's been caught over.”
 He readjusts his position, straightening out the sheet he is under and the pillow he is leaning against.
 “The district attorney puts the criminal behind bars upon arrest and sets the bond astronomically.
 The criminal doesn't get to see a judge for a year – that's how far into the future the DA likes to set the court date.
 The idea is to force the guy to confess.
 He either has to pay a bond no one can pay or sit in jail for a year without ever seeing a judge and having a chance to defend himself.
 His only option is to cop to it, and take the probation, which is the punishment ninety percent of the time.
-The DA of Montgomery county had the highest guilty rate and was praised as the best DA in the state.
+In my county the DA had the highest guilty rate and was praised as the best DA in the state.
 Then it came out in the papers how he was also number one in the state in high bonds, and farthest court dates.”